enghendahmed/javascript-algorithms-and-challenges/01-concepts/04-advanced/rest-pattern-and-rest-parameters/README.md

 const [a, , b, ...others, z] = array;
 console.log(a , b , ...others); // SyntaxError: Rest element must be last element
 ```

+---

+### Use cases of Rest Pattern :

+1. in Arrays : Rest Pattern collects the remain elements and put them into an array .

+2. in Objects : Rest Pattern collects the remain elements and put them into an object .

+3. function :
+   Rest parameters allow a function to accept any number of arguments dynamically, instead of relying on a fixed parameter count.

+---